5 Professional Techniques to Record Electric Guitar at Home

 • FREE amp modelling plugins (like the ones included in GarageBand) don’t sound professional on their own.
 Feel free to mix them in though!

-To address the first, we’ll need an audio interface with onboard DSP.
+To address the first, we’ll need an audio interface with onboard DSP (that’s why I mentioned UAD earlier).

-For the second, we’ll need amp modelling plugins that actually compete with the real thing.
+For the second, we’ll need amp modelling plugins that actually competes with the real thing.

 In essence, we’ll be using the DSP-powered amp modelling plugins to simulate an amp while recording.